cryptoheini/cryptoheini.github.io/README.md

 Getting into crypto wild west is full of traps.
 I did some mistakes while learning and also friends showed the need of this list.
 This page will grow over time :)

 # Trading
 - I suggest to not trade crypto currencies.
 This is hard and most likely you will loose some money doing it.
-The profits from advanced traders will come from beginners :)
+The profits from advanced traders will come from beginners like you :)
+- Every trade could be a taxable event.
+Please make sure you document every trade (losses/profits) and know what kind of taxes you need to pay for it.

 # Wallets
 - never create seeds (your private key) with an online service